 - Bluetooth: 2.0

 Finding a place for the subwoofer will be the most challenging part of setting up ProMedia 2.1.
-Although it is not very large, the subwoofer will still take up space in your home office.
+Although it is not very large, the subwoofer will still take up space in your home theater setup office.

-The subwoofer is the control center of the system.
+The subwoofer is the control center of the reference system.
 It distributes sound and controls the power.
 Each satellite is connected to the sub using the speaker wire.
 A wire from the right satellite can also be plugged into the preamp input of the reserve.

 The wired 3.5mm input cable is connected to the computer’s headphone output.
 Another 3.5mm input is located on the side.
-The ProMedia 2.1 won’t work if your audio source does not have a way of generating sound through a 3.5 mm port or an adapter to 3.5 mm.
+The ProMedia 2.1 won’t work if your audio equipment source does not have a way of generating sound through a 3.5 mm port or an adapter to 3.5 mm.

 The Bose 901 is an older speaker system.
 The sound is good, but you have to crank up the volume to get it there.
 The Bose 901 are old speakers that are no longer being made but still on the market.
 We hope that our review of the Bose 901 will help you decide if they are right for you.